dumux/dumux/doc/doxygen/highleveldocs/iofields.md

 # IOFields

 This class can used to add model specific output data to a custom @ref vtkoutputmodule "vtkWriter".
+An `IOFields` class can be taylored to a specific `Model` class, see also @ref model.

 ### Key functionalities